Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 The Chairman and Secretary must be Elders.
 The Treasurer must be either an Elder or a Deacon of the Church and meet the qualifications specified in these bylaws for the position of Elder or Deacon.

-ARTICLE XI.
+ARTICLE VIII.
 DEACONS

 Section A. Deacons